 A: It was a lateral move.
 I had been working in the field of mental health since 1983.
 Prior to enrolling at The Chicago School, I worked as both a Pastoral Counselor and a Marriage and Family Therapist.
 The decision to work on my Psy.D. was not as much about becoming a psychologist as it was gaining more knowledge and experience.
 My time as a student helped me a great deal toward my goals of becoming a better and more well-rounded clinician.

 Q: What advice would you give to a student entering The Chicago School?

 A: Get to know both your professors and peers.
 They will be of great help and support when you need it.
-Also, work hard.
-It sounds cliché, yet in my experience, the good psychologists were the students that applied themselves to both the more academic side of the program and the practical, applied field work.
 Don't underestimate the time and energy you need to give to your program.